JohnEdwa/RTAutoSprintExtended/Readme.md

 ## Changelog

+`1.0.4`

+* Tiny tweak to the IL codes to remove an incompatibility with Rein's Rogue Wisp survivor.

 `1.0.3`

-* Removed debug F2 disable.
+* Removed a debug F2 disable, whoops.
+* Edited readme to (maybe) work with the Thunderstore Markdown parser.

 `1.0.2`